 - Francesca Sanna (University of Paris Est Créteil-Gustave Eiffel, email@example.com)

 - José Joaquín García Gómez (University of Almeria, firstname.lastname@example.org)

-To contact the working group please use the PDF contact form attached below.
+To contact the working group please send an e-mail to email@example.com and use the PDF contact form attached below.

 You can find the ELHN Working Group Labour in Mining on the web: